For Development HEAD DRAFTSearch (procedure/syntax/module):

 The $let works somewhat like and-let*; it takes a form of ($let ([var parser] …) expr …), applying the parsers in order, binding the result of each parser to var.
 If any of the parser fails, the entire parser created by $let macro fails.
 When all the parser succeeds, each result is bound to var and expr … are evaluated.
 The last expr must yield a parser.

 The $return procedure creates a parser that doesn’t consume input, always succeeds and returns the given value.
 The name is taken from Haskell’s monads.
-Note that is is just an ordinary procedure and not like a control-transfer syntax like traditional language’s return.
+Note that it is just an ordinary procedure and not like a control-transfer syntax as traditional language’s return.
 You may think it just as type conversion procedure from a Scheme object to a parser.

 gosh> (peg-parse-string integer "12345")